Jacques-on-Call/edit-ui/README.md

     1.  **Build the project:** Navigate to the `react-login` directory in your terminal and run `npm run build`.
     2.  **Deploy to Cloudflare Pages:** This will create a `dist` (or `build`) folder.
 You must upload the contents of this folder to your Cloudflare Pages site that powers `edit.strategycontent.agency`.
     3.  **Clear Browser Cache:** After deploying, it's a good practice to clear your browser's cache or perform a hard refresh (Ctrl+Shift+R or Cmd+Shift+R) on your site to ensure you are loading the latest version.

+---

+## A Note on Authentication Architecture (Standard Web Flow vs. PKCE)

+There are two primary, secure methods for handling OAuth2 authentication for an application like this: the Standard Web Application Flow and the PKCE flow.
+It is critical that the frontend and backend are using the same method.

+### 1. Standard Web Flow (This Project's Implementation)

+*   **How it Works:** This is the industry-standard flow for applications with a **secure backend** (like a Cloudflare Worker).
+The backend proves its identity to GitHub using a `client_secret` that is never exposed to the browser.
+Security is guaranteed because the secret is stored and used exclusively on the server.
+*   **Recommendation:** This is the recommended path for this project.
+The frontend code in this repository has been built to use this flow, and it should be paired with the matching backend worker provided in `cloudflare-worker-code.js`.

+### 2. PKCE (Proof Key for Code Exchange) Flow

+*   **How it Works:** This flow was designed for applications **without a secure backend** (e.g., mobile apps, pure SPAs).
+It adds an extra client-side verification step to compensate for the absence of a server-side secret.
+The `auth-worker` directory in the parent repository contains a worker that uses this flow.
+*   **Security:** Both flows are considered highly secure when implemented correctly.
+The choice depends on the application's architecture.
+Since this project has a secure worker, using the Standard Web Flow is a more direct and traditional architecture.

+### The Most Important Thing: Consistency

+The login will fail if the frontend and backend are using different methods.

+*   This `react-login` frontend speaks the **Standard Flow**.
+*   The `auth-worker/index.js` in the root directory speaks **PKCE**.
+*   The provided `cloudflare-worker-code.js` speaks the **Standard Flow**.

+To ensure success, the frontend in this directory must be paired with a backend that also uses the Standard Web Flow.